Skip to main content

 Quality Shows Up After 30 Days, Not Day One

 A common mistake in promotional buying is judging products only at the sample stage.
-On day one, almost everything looks acceptable.
+On day one, almost everything looks great.
 Logos are crisp.
 Colours pop.
 Fabric feels fine.

 Round wireless charging pad with copper coil, Nike logo, and quality products slogan visible.
 Blue spiral IBM notebook with an elastic band, showcasing IBM's quality products.

-But promotional merchandise doesn’t succeed on day one.
-It succeeds on day thirty, day ninety, and day three hundred — when the item is still in use and continues to represent the brand well.
+But promotional merchandise doesn’t prove itself on day one.
+It proves itself on day 30, day 90, and day 300 when it’s still being used and still representing the brand well.
 This is where low-quality merchandise begins to show.

 Shop Quality Notebooks here